webmate-io/webmate-sdk-js/README.md

-# webmate Javascript SDK
+# webmate JavaScript SDK

 The webmate SaaS test automation platform provides testing services for testers and developers of web applications.
 This SDK contains wrapper code used to call the webmate API from Java applications.

+The webmate Java SDK is still under development and maintained regularly.
-There is no official version of the webmate Javascript SDK, yet.
-This is a preview release, which provides wrappers for the following tasks:
+This release provides wrappers for the following tasks:

 * Perform state extraction in an existing browser session, e.g. one that has been created via Selenium.
 * Execute a new JobRun in the webmate Job service, e.g. to start a Job comparing the layout of web pages in multiple browsers.